RENAME THE GORE RANGE

 Read how public opinion caused the USGS to name CHIPETA PEAK in the Sawatch Mountains HERE

-The mountains of Colorado and Utah were the homeland of the Ute Indians for many centuries, and probably millennia.
-They were known as The People of the Shining Mountains.
-Of the eleven Ute tribes, the White River Utes (Parianuche and Yamparika) occupied North Park, Middle Park, and the White and Yampa river valleys, with territories extending westward to eastern Utah.
-By 1881, they all had been removed from their ancestral lands to reservations in Utah and SW Colorado.
+The mountains of Colorado and Utah were the homeland of the Ute Indians and their predecessors for millennia - probably more than 10,000 years.
+Of the eleven Ute tribes, the White River tribe occupied North Park, Middle Park, and the White and Yampa river valleys, with territories extending westward to eastern Utah.
+In 1881, they were forcibly removed under armed escort of the US Army from their ancestral lands to reservations in Utah and SW Colorado.
 See the Discovery Channel documentary: "How The West Was Lost : The Utes Must Go"

 The earliest reference we have found (unearthed by Jay Browne) is from the September 1, 1868 edition of the Rocky Mountain News (link).
 Its founder and editor William Byers had just returned from the first recorded ascent of Long's Peak with John Wesley Powell and others, and wrote that from the summit they could see a number of mountain ranges, including "Gore's Range."
 That name later (1870s) appeared on maps from the Hayden expeditions.
 The USGS was founded in 1879, and the name was then made official.